frappe/frappe_docs/frappe_docs/www/docs/user/en/basics/asset-bundling.md

 ## Watch mode

-When you are working with bundled files you need the build command to run everytime you make a change to your source files.
-The asset bundler comes with a watch mode where it will listen to changes in the file systen and rebuild whenever a file changes.
+When you are working with bundled files you need the build command to run every time you make a change to your source files.
+The asset bundler comes with a watch mode where it will listen to changes in the file system and rebuild whenever a file changes.

-Running the following command will start a long running process that watches your files and rebuilds them as they change.
-It will log a line with the text "Compiled changes..." everytime it does a rebuild.
+Running the following command will start a long-running process that watches your files and rebuilds them as they change.
+It will log a line with the text "Compiled changes..." every time it does a rebuild.

 ```sh
 $ bench watch